Tito Ortiz: Tenure

 In May 2021, it surfaced that Ortiz had filed for unemployment in February 2021 despite not being unemployed or underemployed.

 Ortiz resigned from the city council on June 1, 2021 after less than six months in office.

 Political positions

 Ortiz is a longtime supporter of President Donald Trump.
 As a tribute to Trump's slogan "Make America Great Again", Ortiz chose "Make Huntington Beach Safe Again" as his campaign slogan for the 2020 election.
 Ortiz has stated his skepticism to COVID-19, calling it "the flu," and a form of "population control."
 He has also declared his support for law enforcement, legal immigration and the second amendment.

 In January 2021, Ortiz was refused service at a TK Burgers restaurant for not wearing a mask, and posted his experience on Instagram.
-Ortiz has since apologized, saying "We understand that this is a small business and we don't want to ruin our business."
+Ortiz has since apologized, saying "I understand this is a small business and I would never want to ruin that business."